TraciPopejoy/MusselCollectionsInv/README.md

 velocity).
 The assembled dataset can be found at [this Dryad Repository](https://datadryad.org/stash/dataset/doi:10.5061/dryad.c2fqz61cg) and the manuscript is currently available as [a pre-print on bioArxiv](https://www.biorxiv.org/content/10.1101/2022.09.22.509037v1).

 ## Data Processing and Analysis Scripts
-1_ :JSON script to refine raw collections data for data prep (lines 10-15699)
-2_Build_species_shapefiles.R: an R script to build shapefiles of species ranges to be used to filter out lots outside of a species known range in 3_DataPrep.R.
-3_DataPrep.R: an R script to prepare refined data for analysis
+1_ :JSON script to refine raw collections data for data prep 2_Build_species_shapefiles.R: an R script to build shapefiles of species ranges 3_DataPrep.R: an R script to prepare refined data for analysis
 4_EcolAttributSum.R: an R script to create ecological attributes
 5_ResultsFigures.R: an R script to report results and figures